-So, this shows the 4 R chain, I have shown the input torque.
-So, I have a torque T 2 at the input and torque T 4 at the output.
-Now, we can very well imagine that if I produce a torque in the counterclockwise direction, why I need to produce torque in the counterclockwise direction is because the load torque is in the clockwise direction.
-And, that is how this comes about, the mechanism is essentially transmitting this transforming and transmitting this input torque to this output link which is link 4.
-This is a link 2, this is link 4.
+So, this shows the 4R chain I have shown the input torque.
+So, I have a torque T2 at the input and torque T4 at the output.

+Now, I can very well imagine that, if I produce a torque, in the counter clockwise direction.
+Why I need to produce torque in the counterclockwise direction?
+Is because the load torque is in the clockwise direction?
+And that is how this comes about the mechanism is essentially transmitting this transforming and transmitting this input torque to this output link which is link 4, this link 2, this is link 4.

-On the other hand the motion could be, this is moving in the counterclockwise and then this also moves in the counterclockwise direction and driving the load.
-So, therefore, load must be opposite to the direction of motion at the output whereas, load the motion at the input is in the same direction as the input torque.
-So, the motion at the input is in the same direction as the input torque whereas, motion at the output is in opposition with the output torque and this is what is expected.
+On the other hand, the motion could be this is moving in the counterclockwise, and then this also moves in the counterclockwise direction and driving the load.
+So, therefore, load must be opposite to the direction of motion at the output.
+Whereas, load the motion at the input; is in the same direction as the input torque.
+So, the motion is motion at the input is in the same direction as the input torque.
+Whereas, motion at the output is in a position with the output torque and this is what is expected.

-So, therefore, work done, the virtual work done at the input plus the virtual work done at the output must sum up to 0 as per the principle of virtual work.
-Now, what is the virtual work done at the input, the virtual work done at the input is torque at the input tau 2 times the virtual displacement at the input delta theta 2.
+So, therefore, work done the virtual work done at the input plus the virtual work done at the output must sum up to 0 as for the principle of virtual work.
+Now, what is the virtual work done at the input the virtual work done at the input is torque at the input tau 2 times the virtual displacement at the input delta theta 2.

 What is the work done at the output?
 It is the torque at the output dot the virtual displacement at the output.
-Now, torque and at the output and the virtual displacement at the output they are in a position.
+Now, the torque and at the output and the virtual displacements at the out displacement at the output they are in a position.
 So, therefore, that product turns out to be negative.

-Therefore, this sum must vanish.
-Now, we already know that the output velocity and the input joint velocity these are related through the Jacobian.
-And therefore, I can write delta theta 4 as J times delta theta 2, where the Jacobian we have already derived this expression before.
-So, therefore, if I substitute this expression of theta 4 in the virtual work expression, what I have is torque times delta theta 2 must be equal to torque at the input times delta theta 2 must be torque at the output times J times delta theta 2, now delta theta 2 can be arbitrary.
+Therefore, this sum must vanish now; we already know that the output velocity and the input joint velocity these are related through the Jacobean.
+And therefore, I can write delta theta 4 as J times delta theta whether Jacobean we have already derived this expression before.

+So, therefore, if I substitute this expression of theta 4 in the virtual work expression.
+What I have is dot times delta theta 2, must be equal to torque at the input times delta theta 2, must be torque at the output times J times delta theta 2.
+Now delta theta 2 can be arbitrary.
 So, this should be true for all delta theta 2 any delta theta 2.
 So, this can happen only when torque at the input is J times the torque at the output.

-Now, there is the thing to be noted here, the velocity relation is given as the output joint velocity is J times input joint velocity.
-Whereas, the torque relation is the input torque relation is J times the output torque relation, output torque.
+Now, there is the thing to be noted here, the velocity relation is given as the output joint velocity is J times the input joint velocity.
+Whereas, the torque relation is the input torque relation is J times the output torque relation output torque.
 So, input torque is J times the output torque whereas, the input joint velocity is related to the output joint velocity as given here.
-So, the output joint velocity is J times the input joint velocity is J times the input joint velocity.
+So, the output joint velocity is J times the input joint velocity.
 Now, this is very useful in certain mechanisms.